Project Management Knowledge Areas — All You Need to Know in 2023

 - Resource Acquisition is about acquiring the needed resources for the project.

 - Team Development means that you provide your team with the needed training, if necessary.
 It also involves team building to establish strong interaction among the team members.

 - Team Management is the process of monitoring and helping your team to deliver high-quality products.

-- Resource Control is about monitoring and evaluation of how the resources are spent.
+- Resource Control is about monitoring and evaluating how the resources are spent.
 It also covers how your team interacts throughout the project.

 7. Project Communication Management